Wesso/wissam-nfl-crime/README.md

 ### Remove default html from app.componet

-### Get the Crimes functionality to run and shows top 10 Crimes from the nflarrest API (http://nflarrest.com/api/v1/crime)
+### Get the Crimes functionality to run and show top 10 Crimes from the nflarrest API (http://nflarrest.com/api/v1/crime)

-### Get the Players functionality to run and shows top 10 Players for theft from the nflarrest API (http://nflarrest.com/api/v1/crime/topPlayers/Theft)
+### Get the Players functionality to run and show top 10 Players for theft from the nflarrest API (http://nflarrest.com/api/v1/crime/topPlayers/Theft)

+### Get the Teams functionality to run and show top 10 Teams for theft from the nflarrest API (http://nflarrest.com/api/v1/crime/topTeams/Theft)

 ```